Highlights of History from The Whitehorse Star, 1980-1989

 - June 23, 1988: Joyce Hayden of Whitehorse is one of 29 Canadians to be honored with a Canada Volunteer Award.

 - June 28, 1988: Margaret Thomson, a woman whose many community achievements were recognized across Canada, died of cancer on June 22nd.
 On September 2, Gail Martina and Janet McRobb, her daughters, accept the Citation of Citizienship Award on her behalf.

-- July 4, 1988: Ted Myles, owner and founder of the oldest taxi company in Whitehorse (Yellow Cab) dies on June 28th at the age of 81.
+- July 4, 1988: Ted Myles, owner and founder of the oldest taxi company in Whitehorse (Yellow Cab) died on June 28th at the age of 81.
+He had come north in 1942 to drive bus for the U.S. Army.

 - July 5, 1988: Carmacks-Little Salmon Indian Elder Taylor McGundy and former Carmacks chief dies at the age of 79.

 - July 11, 1988: Northwest Territories' Dene reject a $500 million land claim deal and ask for a meeting with Prime Minister Brian Mulroney before signing an agreement-in-principle.
 The federal government announced on August 1st that it was unwilling to renegotiate the deal.

 - July 13, 1988: Record rainfalls are recorded in the first part of July.
 Heavy rainfalls and mudslides cause the closing of the Alaska Highway (July 13).
 Hundreds of highway travelers are rescued by helicopters (July 14).
 Flooding destroys historic buildings at Silver City (July 14) as the heavy rains coat the townsite in as much as a metre of silt.
 In downtown Whitehorse, people move in paddleboats.